vodovorot-guides/vodovorot-guides.github.io/ele/nathria.md

 - Utilize Spiritwalker's Grace or instant casts as needed when targeted by Wicked Blade, Seismic Upheaval, and Reverberating Eruption.

 **Defensives:**
-- Use {{ site.data.spell.astral_shift }} and {{ site.data.spell.harden_skin}} (if PE talented) as needed for Pulverizing Meteor and Heart Hemorrhage.
+- Use {{ site.data.spell.astral_shift }} and {{ site.data.spell.harden_skin }} (if PE talented) as needed for Pulverizing Meteor and Heart Hemorrhage.
-- Because you may take constant damage from Wicked Laceration and Heart Rend, {{ site.data.talent.earth_shield}} is a good talent option for HPS.
+- Because you may take constant damage from Wicked Laceration and Heart Rend, {{ site.data.talent.earth_shield }} is a good talent option for HPS.

 **Utilities:**
 - If talented, use {{ site.data.talent.wind_rush_totem }} as needed to help raid members running for Stonegale Effigy or Shattering Blast.

 **Notes:**
-- If using Primal Earth Elemental for {{ site.data.spell.harden_skin}}, make sure it is not picking up adds and interfering with your tanks.
+- If using Primal Earth Elemental for {{ site.data.spell.harden_skin }}, make sure it is not picking up adds and interfering with your tanks.

 </div>
 </div>